Last revised August 2024

 Academic Hourly

 Academic hourly employees require a minimum of a Bachelor’s degree.
 They are appointed on a temporary or intermittent basis and are paid bi-weekly for only the exact number of hours worked.
 If more than 40 hours are worked in any given calendar week, the employee earns overtime pay.
 An academic hourly employee may not be a registered graduate student or undergraduate student at the university.
 An academic hourly employee serves in one of the following general capacities: administrative, clinical, research, or teaching.
-For detailed information on this type of employment and requirements for offering an appointment, see information posted on the Human Resources website.
+For detailed information on this type of employment and requirements for offering an appointment, consult Illinois Human Resources.

 Principle of Two-Level Review